What Does Each Way Mean in Betting?

 What Sports Accept Each Way Bets?

-Yes, making each way bets on horse races is the most common use of this type of market.
+Betting each way on horse races is the most common use of this type of market.
 Each way betting became popular as players could maximise their options.
 Rather than just picking horses to win, punters can bet each way and receive a payout if the runner finishes in the top five positions.

 The biggest obstacle new players must overcome is figuring out how much they can expect to win.
 As the bet requires two stakes, it’s difficult to understand how much each part of the wager returns.
 The key to remember is that a top-five finish will return one-fifth of the odds displayed.
 While this wager offers low returns when betting on the favourite, it remains a fantastic option for punters looking to make the best wagers on a horse race.